eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 ## ODO projects are not deleted after the workspace is deleted

-If you create ODO projects and then delete the workspace, all your ODO deployments still exist.
+If you create ODO projects and then delete the workspace without deleting the projects, all your ODO deployments still exist.

 Follow these steps to reproduce the issue: